After two years of residence, students count as University alumni and can receive library privileges even when out of residence.

 For step-by-step instructions for getting setup with IT at Harvard please click here.

-If you require assistance with your computer, you may contact the HUIT Support Center at 617.495.7777 or firstname.lastname@example.org.
-Technicians are available to help you over the phone or to set-up an appointment to help you in person.
+If you require assistance with your computer, you may contact the HUIT Support Center at 617.495.7777 or email@example.com.
+Technicians are available to help through the portal - https://harvard.service-now.com/ithelp

 HUIT offers several programs that can be downloaded and installed on your machine for use on the Harvard campus.
 For more information on these software applications please visit the FAS Software Downloads page.
 If you are in need of Microsoft Office or any Adobe product please contact the HUIT Support Center at 617.495.7777.

 For a complete list of the computer support services for faculty and staff provided by HUIT and more information about the above, please visit the HUIT website.

 The HAA contact for edits, policies, and other questions concerning the FAS Courses of Instruction is Thomas Batchelder.
 The course catalog, for FAS courses of instruction is an on-line database, accessed either through my.harvard, or via the public University Catalog.

 The Department contacts for your classroom needs and questions are Tom Batchelder and Jaspal Singh Matharu, who communicate with the FAS Classrooms office.
 The FAS Office of the Registrar publishes classroom assignments online at the beginning of each term.

 The Academic Technology Group provides support for course websites, which are linked to the online FAS Courses of Instruction.
 For further information, please see the ATG website.

 For general FAS classrooms, including Sackler classrooms, please contact the Media & Technology Services (MTS) main office at 617.495.9460 or at firstname.lastname@example.org.
 For course located Sever Hall classrooms, please contact the MTS Sever Hall office at 617.495.9470 or email@example.com.